ingonyama-zk/icicle/docs/versioned_docs/version-3.6.0/icicle/getting_started.md

   - per distribution, for ICICLE-frontend v3.0 and CUDA 12.2.

 - **METAL backend** comes as separate tar `icicle30-macOS-Metal.tar.gz`
+  - ICICLE metal backend is supported on Apple Silicon GPUs.

 ## Installing and using ICICLE